Preparing for your baby to go home on oxygen

 Going outside with your baby on oxygen

 Some parents worry about going outside with their baby on oxygen, especially as there is a lot of equipment to move about.
-But many parents are able to go out and about with oxygen.
+But many families are able to go out and about with oxygen.

 You will need to have a supply of portable oxygen to do this.
-Portable oxygen is prescribed with the oxygen supply requested for use inside your home.
+Portable oxygen is prescribed alongside the oxygen supply requested for use inside your home.
 Portable cylinders will come with a carry bag to make it easier to travel in the pushchair or car.

 When you are ready to go out, remember to check the oxygen flow and contents of your portable oxygen supply before leaving the home.
 When using a portable cylinder, check that the oxygen supply is enough for the time you will be out.